Best Nutritional Supplements to Relieve Menstrual Pain & Dysmenorrhea

 Due to their downsides and limited efficacy, many are left looking for more natural solutions.
-Supplementing with some nutrients can be a viable treatment option for period pain.
+Supplementing with some nutrients can be a viable option for managing period pain.
 Low levels of some nutrients may be an underlying cause of period pain, while other nutrients may have therapeutic benefit in and of themselves.

 For many, the world of dietary supplements is confusing.
 It can be difficult to flesh out what actually works, especially for your specific needs.
-To demystify things, De Lune's Lead Dietitian, Courtney Mayszak, RDN, LDN has reviewed hundreds of clinical studies to determine the best nutritional supplements to prevent and treat dysmenorrhea (common period cramps).
+To demystify things, De Lune's Lead Dietitian, Courtney Mayszak, RDN, LDN has reviewed hundreds of clinical studies to determine the best nutritional supplements to prevent and treat dysmenorrhea (i.e. common period cramps).

 But before we begin, let's examine why nutritional supplements have the potential to work in the first place.